Financing Your MBA, Part 2

 Students typically rely on a mixture of savings, fellowships and scholarships, employer or outside assistance, and loans to meet the cost of an MBA program.
-According to the GMAC 2016 Prospective Student Survey, prospective students expect to finance almost half their education through a combination of grants, fellowships and scholarships (26%), and loans (20%).
-Other anticipated sources of aid include personal savings, parental support, employer support, and spousal or partner earnings.
+According to the GMAC 2017 Prospective Student Survey, the most recently surveyed group of prospective students expected to finance almost half their education through a combination of grants, fellowships and scholarships (27 percent) and loans (20 percent).
+Other sources of funding include personal savings (accounting for 22 percent of anticipated resources), parental support, employer support, and spousal or partner earnings.

 The best place to find information about a particular program’s financial aid offerings is the business school’s financial aid office, which may be run by the parent university.
 Along with providing substantial information about school-based fellowships or scholarships, financial aid officers can also help students navigate the loan application process and secure alternative sources of funding.
 In addition, free online resources such as finaid.org, scholarships.com or Peterson’s Award Database can provide students with further guidance in financing their degrees.

 Schools often offer a variety of options to help students pay for their education.
 These options can include merit- or need-based business school scholarships or fellowships, university-wide scholarships, work-based opportunities such as research assistant or teaching assistant positions, and lists of outside resources.
 To find out more about a particular school’s offerings, students should refer to the financial aid or cost of attendance section of a school’s website or contact the school’s financial aid office directly.